Gills & Tails

 “Queen Clarisse, my expectation in life is to be invisible.
 And I’m good at it.”

-(J will love that reference — we both adore Anne Hathaway.)She decided to test him — tried giving him the look to see if his eyes would wander.
-Later she told me, “His eyes were focused on you.”
+Later, J told me she gave him the look to see if his eyes would wander.
+“They didn’t,” she said.
+“His eyes were focused on you.”

 It’s hard out here.
 As J said, we always think the grass is greener.
 She’s desired, but often left unsatisfied.
-I feel invisible, but crave connection.
-Neither side feels like the better one.

 And now, as strange as it feels to write this — I have a date tonight.
 Shockingly.
-He’s married, but in an ENM (ethical non-monogamy) partnership.
-I’ve been upfront about everything, as has he.
-We’ll see how it goes.
-I guess I’m just trying to stay open.

 ‘Til next time.